Usbac/nmly/README.md

 Move to your Nmly folder and run the following command:

-`make; sudo make install`
+`make && sudo make install`

-Now you should be able to access to Nmly running `nmly` in your terminal.
+Now you should be able to access Nmly by running `nmly` in your terminal.

 ### Naming